sourcegraph/handbook/content/strategy-goals/strategy/code-insights/index.md

 - Code Insights may surface information in a search screen or code navigation hover that informs whether or not you should reuse code, or what questions you need to answer next
 - Code Insights may surface this same information in your IDE or on your code host via our extensions

-**What this does _not_ look like:**

-- Code Insights will not surface information when it's potentially not useful.
-We choose to minimize our false positive rate rather than maximize our true positive rate – we do not want to frustrate or bombard developers with useless information.

 #### Integrate seamlessly with our existing workflows

 Rather than try to build new core workflow pathways, Code Insights integrates into our search and code navigation core workflow.